 Biomedical Research Centre (BRC)

-Our partnership with Nottingham University Hospitals NHS Trust was recently awarded by the NIHR a transformational £23.6 million to to expand pioneering work into new treatments and diagnostics for a wide range of health problems, establishing a new Biomedical Research Centre (BRC).
+Our partnership with Nottingham University Hospitals NHS Trust was awarded by the NIHR a transformational £23.6 million in 2016 to to expand pioneering work into new treatments and diagnostics for a wide range of health problems, establishing a new Biomedical Research Centre (BRC).
 The BRC will incorporate two existing smaller Biomedical Research Units in the city.

 The Nottingham BRC will be the leading UK hub in five key areas of health research: